 - Strive to attend all regularly-scheduled meetings of the committee you've been assigned to (~11-15 per term).
 Must attend at least 75% of regularly-scheduled committee meetings (at least 3 out of every 4 meetings). - If you will be unable to attend a meeting, notify your committee via a reply all email to the meeting reminder email sent from your committee staff person.
-(This ensures that your mentor, committee chairperson, committee staff person, and YGP facilitator are all notified). - No more than 3 absences without notice. - Strive to attend at least 4 YGP cohort meetings. - If attendance requirements are not met, the YGP facilitator will meet with you to discuss attendance improvement and reassess continued program participation.
+(This ensures that your mentor, committee chairperson, committee staff person, and YGP facilitator are all notified). - No more than 3 absences without notice. - Attend YGP cohort meetings. - If attendance requirements are not met, the YGP facilitator will meet with you to discuss attendance improvement and reassess continued program participation.